 Research

-The main research topic of the laboratory is biodegradation, utilisation, and biotechnological valorisation of recalcitrant organic waste compounds, namely lignocellulosic residues and anthropogenic waste chemicals, using engineered microorganisms.
-The safe robust strains of mesophilic or thermophilic bacteria such as Escherichia coliPseudomonas putida, or Schlegelella thermodepolymerans are used as host organisms.
-For the purpose of more efficient utilisation and valorisation of carbohydrates from plant biomass or easier degradation of recalcitrant pollutants, bacteria and their biochemical routes are modified by modern methods of synthetic biology, metabolic engineering, and protein engineering.
+The main research topic of the laboratory is biodegradation, utilization, and biotechnological valorization of recalcitrant organic waste compounds, namely lignocellulosic residues and anthropogenic waste chemicals, using engineered microorganisms.
+The safe robust strains of mesophilic or thermophilic bacteria such as Escherichia coliPseudomonas putida, or Caldimonas thermodepolymerans are used as host organisms.
+For the purpose of more efficient utilization and valorization of carbohydrates from plant biomass or easier degradation of recalcitrant pollutants, bacteria, and their biochemical routes are modified by modern methods of synthetic biology, metabolic engineering, and protein engineering.
 Synthetic biology tools are also applied for the preparation of artificial bacterial consortia which should be able to perform the desired functions with higher efficiency and in a longer term than individual recombinant microorganisms.

 No description